wavemaker/docs/learn/app-development/widgets/advanced/custom-widget.md

 ![Custom Widget Add Package](/learn/assets/widgets/advanced/customWidgetAddPackage.png)

-## Adding the Library Functional Component
+## Adding the React Native Component as a Functional Component

-To add the functional component, In Script tab we need to write the component using javascript (i.e by using **react.createElement**) and return the component.
+In Script tab, components can be written as functional component using javascript (i.e by using **react.createElement**) which returns the component.

-Initiall we need write require statements to import the libraries
+require statements should be written inside the function, to import the Components
 ```
 const react = require('react');
 const calendar = require('react-native-swipeable-weekly-calendar');
 ```

-Since **Custom Widget** will be available after **Prefab.onReady**, we need to pass the functional component written to the renderview property of the Custom Widget.
+Since **Custom Widget** will be available after **Prefab.onReady**, the component written should be passed to the renderview property of the Custom Widget.

 ```
 Prefab.onReady = function() {